sohanlaxmicoin/go/services/orbit/internal/docs/reference/resources/offer.md

 title: Offer
 ---

-Accounts on the Stellar network can make [offers](http://rover.network/developers/learn/concepts/exchange.html) to buy or sell assets.
+Accounts on the Rover network can make [offers](http://rover.network/developers/learn/concepts/exchange.html) to buy or sell assets.
 Users can create offers with the [Manage Offer](http://rover.network/developers/learn/concepts/list-of-operations.html) operation.

 Orbit only returns offers that belong to a particular account.
 When it does, it uses the following format: